missnadia/gradstat/README.md

 # GradStat

-GradStat is a course management application that logs your study time as well as comparing your pace with other students taking the same course.
+GradStat is a course management application built with Ruby on Rails that logs your study time as well as comparing your pace with other students taking the same course.

 ## Setup